LagisettyRavikiran/LagisettyRavikiran/README.md

 - 👯 I’m looking to collaborate on [KareOSS](https://microhub.kalasalingam.ac.in/)

-- 👨‍💻 All of my projects are available at [https://lagisettyravikiran.github.io/Portfolio/](https://lagisettyravikiran.github.io/Portfolio/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://lagisettyravikiran.github.io/Portfolio/)

 - 📫 How to reach me **kiranlravi8@gmail.com**